 Florence map

-HOW TO USE THIS MAP: Above you will find a detailed map with tips on what to see and do in Florence.
+HOW TO USE THIS MAP: Above you will find a detailed map with tips on sights and attractions to visit in Florence.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to Florence, Italy.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 The best booking resources for visiting Florence